ncsa/NEAT/README.md

 * numpy >= 1.19.5
 * pysam >= 0.16.0.1

+## Notes
+Some utilities require outside tools.
+For example, generate_mutation_model.py requires the user have access to BedTools if you want to restrict the VCF by a bed file.
+See specific tools for more information.
 ## Usage
 Here's the simplest invocation of genReads using default parameters.
 This command produces a single ended fastq file with reads of length 101, ploidy 2, coverage 10X, using the default sequencing substitution, GC% bias, and mutation rate models.